bpbwaite/redeemcore/README.md

 ### Initialization and Periodic Actions

+These are automatic actions.
 Actions that run on startup are called initialization actions.
 Their action fields include 'name' and 'steps'.

-Periodic actions run over and over without any input.
-They are like initialization actions but also have a 'period' field.
+Periodic actions run repeatedly without any input.
+They are like initialization actions but also have a 'period' field, where you can enter an interval in milliseconds.

 ### Steps